 It’s October, that time of the year when the air starts to smell crisp, the leaves change colors, and the stores fill up with every kind of candy known to man.
 And who doesn’t love candy (besides dentists)?
 While I don’t have actual candy, I do have a virtual treat for you today!
 In fact, it’s multiplication facts!
 And that’s a fact!

 There are very few things I remember about elementary school, but the exciting feeling of learning multiplication facts ranked up there high.
 Multiplication was an art.
 It was the big kid’s math.
 Being a child, of course, I had no idea how significant learning multiplication would be.
 Now, as a teacher, I realize that nearly everything in math rests so heavily on learning our multiplication facts.
-There is very little in math we can complete without the need of our basic facts.
+There is very little in math we can complete without the need for our basic facts.
 Each year I am haunted by how many children rely so often on their fingers for computation as opposed to their memories.
 I even remember one student subtracting 3 each time from 42 to determine the quotient of a problem.
-As impressed as I was that this student understood the underlying concept, it was time consuming.
+As impressed as I was that this student understood the underlying concept, it was time-consuming.
 Basic facts should be automatic—and fast!

 So how do we take on such a daunting task with all that we have to teach in a year?
 I have a few tips…

 1.)
 The Fingers.
 Wait… Didn’t you just say students need to stop relying so heavily on their fingers?
 I did… But it’s a starting place to help students have accuracy.
 They need to have the correct answer each time to make sure they aren’t memorizing the wrong answer.
-I can think of many students over the years that were insistent that the answer was a wrong one.
+I can think of many students over the years that were insistent that the answer was the wrong one.
 Most teachers have seen the nines trick where you hold out your hand, count the fingers of the other factor (besides the 9) starting on the left and determining the answer by what fingers are left up.
 But did you know about the other finger tricks for the 6, 7, and 8’s?
 Check it out here.

 2.)
 Strategies & Flashcards.
 At the beginning of my school year, I always introduce each set by themselves.
 We start with the twos, create arrays out of objects (such as candy corn), discuss any strategies to remember them (such as doubling the products of the twos for the fours), and create flashcards.
 We learn each set of multiplication facts by themselves at first, then integrate them all together.